guilherme-gjv/aracity-dash/readme.md

 # Aracity Dash
-### Can you survive on the strees of Aracity, the biggest city of Agreste?
+### Can you survive on the streets of Aracity, the biggest city of Agreste?